devopsgroup-io/catapult/README.md

 Monitoring                          | New Relic                      | Proprietary               | Proprietary
 Supported Software                  | Numerous                       | 2                         | 1

-\* Catapult rolls out new features on a regular basis - this feature is highlighted for improvement or a future release.
+\* Catapult introduces new features on a regular basis - this feature is highlighted as a milestone for future release.
 See an error or have a suggestion?
 Email competition@devopsgroup.io